 - Infections: Hypotension may happen in cases of severe infection.
 Sepsis or septic shock caused by a severe infection can also result in hypotension (10).

 - Iron deficiency anemia: A 2019 study by the Pan American Health Organization (PAHO) indicated that 6.1% of children (aged 6 to 59 months) in the US have iron deficient anemia.
-A low blood pressure could be one of the several symptoms of iron deficiency anemia (11).
+Low blood pressure could be one of the several symptoms of iron deficiency anemia (11).
 Hypotension is likely to be among the symptoms that occur when the anemia in children becomes severe.

 - Heart problem: According to the statistical report from 2021 by the American Heart Association, congenital heart defects are prevalent across 6.9 per 1000 live births in North America.
 A fall in blood pressure could be a symptom of heart failure, congenital heart defects, or other heart-related issues among children.
 Some other symptoms include trouble breathing, excessive sweating, and poor development (12).
 Orthostatic hypotension can also be caused due to arrhythmias or irregular heartbeat (13).